 It was reported that between 50 to 100 tonnes of material blocked the road that was subsequently closed in both directions resulting in a long diversion.

-- Rest and Be Thankful on A83 closed overnight after landslip | BBC
+- Rest and Be Thankful on A83 closed overnight after landslip 1 August 2012, BBC News

-- Clean-up starts after A83 Rest and Be Thankful landslip | BBC
+- Clean-up starts after A83 Rest and Be Thankful landslip 2 August 2012, BBC News

-- A83 landslide is ‘not safe’ for engineers to clear | BBC
+- A83 landslide is ‘not safe’ for engineers to clear 2 August 2012, BBC News

 The BGS Landslide Response Team made a visit to the landslide on 2 August 2012 to record the failure.
 Information collected for the BGS National Landslide Database (ID 18688/1).

-This is the fifth time the road has been closed in the last five years:
+This is the fifth time the road has been closed in the last five years.

 The area in which these failures have occurred is steeply sloping ground underlain by rocks of the Beinn Bheula Schist Formation.
-These are composed of psammite and semi-pelite rocks that are metamorphic in origin.
+These are composed of psammite and semi-pelite that are metamorphic in origin.
 These are composed largely of quartz, feldspar and mica minerals.
 These rocks are commonly intensely foliated and spectacularly folded; extensive quartz lenses and veins also occur.